MichaelCurrin/dev-cheatsheets/cheatsheets/sql/advanced/row-number.md

 ### Customers basic

-Here we order by country, within the `OVER` clause and not needed on the outside of the query.
+Here we order by country within the `OVER` clause.
+Note that `country` doesn't have to be used in outer part of the `SELECT`.

 ```sql
 SELECT